johnbyeon/johncoin/README.md

-# johncoin
+# Johncoin
-johncoin, the first awesome coin made in NodeJS
+Johncoin, the first awesome coin made in NodeJS